2023 Most Popular Public Policy Graduate Certificate Schools in New York

 The following schools top our list of the Most Popular Public Policy Graduate Certificate Colleges.

-Our analysis found Syracuse University to be the most popular school for public policy students who want to pursue a graduate certificate in New York.
+Our 2023 rankings named Syracuse University the most popular school in New York for public policy students working on their graduate certificate.
 Syracuse is a fairly large private not-for-profit school located in the city of Syracuse.

 About 60% of the students majoring in public policy at the school are women while 40% are male.

 You’ll be in good company if you decide to attend SUNY Empire State College.
 It ranked #2 on our 2023 Most Popular Public Policy Graduate Certificate Schools in New York list.
-Located in the small suburb of Saratoga Springs, SUNY Empire is a public school with a moderately-sized student population.
+Located in the suburb of Saratoga Springs, SUNY Empire is a public college with a moderately-sized student population.

 Women make up 33% of the public policy majors at the school.